 - James Rubenstein, MD, PhD

-Professor, Medicine.
-Authored (or co-authored) 95 research publications.
+Professor, Medicine, School of Medicine.
+Authored (or co-authored) 102 research publications

 - accepting new patients

 - Start Date